ErikHage/java-rules-engine/README.md

 ### Rules

 At minimum a rule requires only 2 inputs: A name and a predicate.
-The name is mainly for debugging purposes, but is also used as a unique identifier.
+The name used as a unique identifier.
 The predicate is the expression evaluated to determine if this rule is to be applied for the given input I. Optional members are a function or consumer, a priority, a group name, and a next group name.
 If they are not defined, they will be set to the default values shown below.

 ##### Function/Consumer

 **Default**: `(i) -> Optional.empty()`

-When a rule is matched, the result is the invocation of the function or consumer defined.
+When a rule is matched, the result is the invocation of the onMatchHandler defined.
 A function will return an output of type Optional\<O>, while a consumer will perform some or no operations on the input and return an Optional.empty().

 ##### Priority